Here are a few simple ideas for you to celebrate Pentecost together as a family.

 Did you know that red is the colour of Pentecost?
 Many churches have red altar cloths to mark the liturgical season of Pentecost.
 Have a rummage through your clothes & see if you can find something red you can wear.
 T-shirt, socks, shoes or hat, wear something red to celebrate Pentecost.

-Even though we can't be together with our church family at the moment, this birthday cake reminds us that we are united together with Christians around the world in celebrating this special day!
+This birthday cake reminds us that we are united together with Christians around the world in celebrating this special day!
 Sing happy birthday to the church, & sing it loud so everyone can hear the celebration!

-4. Blow Pentecost Bubbles Outdoors.
+Blow Pentecost Bubbles Outdoors

 You could even make some Giant Bubbles like these ones we made.